ClickerNZ/ED_Enhanced_T16000/README.md

 >  To toggle the Landing gear, press and hold the TBTN2 button on the Throttle then press and release the Joystick Hat button to the left (H1L)

 NOTE: Joystick H1D Hat switch
->  H1D on the joystick allows you to select each Wingman in sequence.
+>  Pressing Hat 1 down on the joystick allows you to select each Wingman in sequence.
 >  First press selects Wingman 1, second press selects Wingman 2, third press selects Wingman 3
 >  Fourth press selects Wingman 1 again, and so on

-For more information refer the following file;
+For more information refer the following files;
 [Button Action Reference](/SupportFiles/Documents/ButtonActionReference.md)

 [User Guide](/SupportFiles/Documents/UserGuide.md)